Topological Phase Diagram of Generalized SSH Models with Interactions

-Through the Jordan-Wigner transformation, this fermionic model can be mapped to a spin-1/2 chain.
-The resulting spin Hamiltonian contains alternating transverse XY-type exchange couplings and alternating Ising-type longitudinal couplings:

-where the sums over \( A \) and \( B \) index the alternating bonds.
-The \( J^{xy}_{1,2} \) arise from the alternating hopping amplitudes \( t_{1,2} \), and the longitudinal couplings \( J^z_{1,2} \propto V \) inherit the same alternation.
-If \( V > 0 \), corresponding to repulsive interactions, the system maps to an antiferromagnetic model with \( J^z > 0 \); if \( V < 0 \), the mapping yields a ferromagnetic model with \( J^z < 0 \).
-For large \( |V| \), classical (anti)ferromagnetic order is expected to dominate the ground-state behavior.
+where the sums over $A,B,\ldots,N$ index the alternating bonds within each unit cell.
+In the absence of the longitudinal Ising terms $J^z$, this Hamiltonian can be mapped via a Jordan--Wigner transformation to free fermionic SSH model, and is therefore exactly solvable.
+The transverse couplings $J^{xy}_{1,2,\ldots}$ encode the alternating hopping amplitudes, while the longitudinal couplings $J^z_{1,2,\ldots}$ inherit the same modulation.
+The sign of $J_z$ determines the nature of the interactions: $J_z>0$ corresponds to repulsive interactions in the fermionic language, mapping to an antiferromagnetic chain, whereas $J_z<0$ corresponds to attractive interactions, mapping to a ferromagnetic chain.
+In the regime of large $\lvert J_z\rvert$, one expects classical (anti)ferromagnetic order to dominate the ground-state physics.

 We now specialize to two generalized SSH models: one with a 2-site unit cell and one with a 3-site unit cell.
-In both cases, we study the entanglement properties of the ground state as a function of the dimerization parameter \( \delta \), in the presence and absence of interactions.
+In both cases, we investigate the entanglement properties of the ground state as a function of the dimerization parameter \( \delta \), both in the presence and in the absence of interactions.